raynesmike/Memory-Vision/README.md

 ##Login

--On starting our program. you'll see a table with data and test1 in it.
+-On starting our program. you'll see a table with example1 and example2 in it.
 You could select one of these with pre-prepared code and launch it, or create your own file and launch it

 ## Bugs

-- No X button on Mac and linux
+- No X button on Mac and linux, can't close and can't resize window.

 - Some words on some buttons are shortened  Ex.)
 Varia... instead of Variable

 - If you zoom in too much (it flips it), it causes UI problems, No limit to zooming

 - The User Rules lists limitations of the program to help the user avoid errors.

+- The Choose file button is under construction.

 ## Dependencies